 The colon is one of the largest and most important organs in the body.
 It can also create a number of complications for individuals.
 Yet, because of its location and size, doctors can have trouble understanding what is happening within it.
 Procedures such as the flexible sigmoidoscopy can help to provide more detail into it.
-This procedure is generally an outpatient one that is minimally invasive yet can provide doctors in Brooklyn with a great deal of information.
+This procedure is generally an outpatient one that is minimally invasive yet can provide doctors at our Ocean Parkway or Cobble Hill locations in Brooklyn, NY with a great deal of information.

 What Is a Flexible Sigmoidoscopy?

 Flexible sigmoidoscopy is a shortened version of a colonoscopy.
 There are certain conditions especially in younger people such as rectal bleeds, that allow the endoscopists to quickly identify the problem in the part of the lower digestive tract, or the lower colon.